BarbeRousseLibre/hermessenger/README.md

 - Adding TOML support and removes from src/var/variables.php anything that could lead administators to break code by accident, making Hermessenger easier to setup and tweak around.

+- A nicer way to exit if something goes wrong, specially for the honey-pot feature: Hermessenger should return as a response the same as it would for a legitimate user to fool it even more.

 About : When achieve, Hermessenger will be considered secure, working and tested for most scenario.
 It will be considered by me as ready for production use.

 ## Things to do before first release